 South Kingstown, R.I.

 Jim’s Dock is closer to Champlin’s by sea than by land.
 Even though it’s in a different town, it’s a stone’s throw – literally – across Galilee Salt Pond Harbor to Point Judith.
 This BYOB restaurant is as casual as they come, and people regularly roll in from a day at the beach in their bathing suits and shorts.
 Don’t miss the interesting variations on calamari, and the Point Judith “stuffie,” or stuffed quahog clam, which is a Rhode Island delicacy.

 The line can be long at The Clam Shack, which sits right on the bridge over the Kennebunkport River.
-That’s because a lot of people have tried the legendary fried clams in the 50 years that the restaurant’s been open, and most come back for more.
+That’s because a lot of people have tried the legendary fried clams in the over 50 years that the restaurant’s been open, and most come back for more.
 Order at the window – don’t miss the signature lobster rolls served on fresh bread – and eat at one of the restaurant’s picnic tables or take it to a spot along the main thoroughfare of this idyllic Maine town.

 This North Shore food destination has been lining up crowds since 1935, and for good reason: Clam Box dishes out some of the best seafood in all of the Bay State.
 Choose from clams, scallops, shrimp, haddock, calamari or oysters – and in a nice change from tradition, you can pick onion rings in place of your fries or your coleslaw.
 Smaller “mini meals” are a nice choice, especially if you decide to add a seafood-only “box” or two for the table.